Are you someone who struggles to trust in relationships?

 What is this experience trying to teach me?

-Who is it wanting me to evolve into?
+Who does it want me to evolve into?

-Part of developing trust is taking the risk and knowing that if it doesn’t work out that you always have yourself, your friends and your family to fall back on.
+Part of developing trust is taking the risk and knowing that if it doesn’t work out, you always have yourself, your friends, and your family to fall back on.

 Use empathy to practice forgiveness for your past